 - Take half of the cherry tomatoes and cut them in half.
 Leave the rest whole.

-- Toss the cooked pasta the olive oil, along with the pine nuts, onions, bell peppers, squash and tomatoes.
+- Toss the cooked pasta in the olive oil, along with the pine nuts, onions, bell peppers, squash, tomatoes, artichokes and asparagus.

-- Toss everything well, along with the fresh dill and thyme leaves.
+- Toss in the fresh dill and thyme leaves.
 Season with salt and pepper.
 Add more olive oil if the mixture seems a little dry.

 - Spoon individual portions onto the parchment paper.
 Bring up two sides and fold over like a lunch bag.
 Fold the opposite sides, tucking them underneath so the packet will stay closed.